cmm6/data607-assignment5/README.md

-# data607-assignment5
+# Assignment 5
-Files and code for the Week 5 Assignment in Data 607
+## Data 607
+### Claire Meyer

+This repository contains a CSV file, and the code to tidy and transform the data therein.